robillersomeone/survey_of_distributions/README.md

 used to model ratio of sample variances, for Analysis Of Variance (ANOVA) and regression

 f-distribution is also a specific parameterization of the beta prime distribution (inverted beta distribution)

+used in f-test in hypothesis testing. null hypothesis ~ two independent normal variances are equal.

 ### normal distribution
 two parameters